Advanced-computer-lab-2024/wingGo/README.md

 - Register (sign up) as a tourist using email, username, password, mobile number, nationality, DOB, job/student.
 - Register (sign up) as a tour guide/ advertiser/ seller on the system with username, email and password.

-### Authintication
+### Authentication
 - Login using username and password.
 - Log out.

 ### Password Management
 - Change password.
-- Forget password using an OTP sent by email.
+- If user forgot password they can still sign in by an OTP sent by email.

 ### Profile Management
-- Set up or modify my profile as a tour guide, including personal details such as mobile number, years of experience, and any prior work (if applicable), once accepted into the system.
+- Set up or modify my profile as a tour guide, including personal details such as mobile number, years of experience, and any prior work (if applicable), once accepted into the system as a tour guide.
 - Set up or modify my profile as a company (Advertiser), including details like a website link, hotline number, and company description, once accepted as an advertiser on the system.
 - Set up or modify my profile as a Seller, including my name and description, once approved as a seller in the system.
 - As a Tour Guide, Advertiser or Seller, upload a profile picture.